 - Cane sugar – For sweetness.

-- Cinnamon, nutmeg, and allspice – For warm, cozy fall flavor.
+- Cinnamon, ginger, nutmeg, and cloves – For warm, cozy fall flavor.
+A tablespoon of pumpkin pie spice works too.

 - Vanilla extract – It enhances the spices’ warm flavor.